albarmo/vascomm-test-srv/README.md

-# Plagams-server
+# Vascomm-server

-Backend for Plagams Store, this app using postgres as database.
+An competence test for Vascomm Solusi Teknologi, this app using postgres as database.

 ## How to run development mode

+- install: `npm install`
-- start : `npm run start:dev`
+- start : `nodemon app.js`
 - test : `npm test`